uarc/uforth/doc/src/dictionary.md

 ### `FIND`
 - dstack: `( addr n -- xt )`
 - Find the WORD with the string at `addr` with length `n` and place its execution token, or `0` if not found, on the stack.
+  - An execution token will never be `0`.
+- Also sets the carry bit to `1` if the instruction is immediate.

 ### `FORGET`
 - pattern: `'^ ([^ ]*)(?: |$)'`